Women’s Soccer in the USA: The College Way

 in the United States.
 A Junior College program lasts 2 years and if a student shows outstanding performance both athletically and academically, they can transfer to a 4-year university in the NCAA or NAIA to complete their bachelor’s degree.
 This route is ideal for those who did not initially meet the admission requirements of a 4-year college or university.

-Junior colleges are more affordable while offering generous academic and athletic scholarships.
+Junior Colleges are more affordable while offering generous academic and athletic scholarships.

 Amelie Wittenkamp